Guide to safety & security

 Fit your helmet correctly

-With your helmet level on your head, sitting just above your eyebrows, the side straps should sit flat against the sides of your face to form a V shape and fasten securely beneath your chin, with space for two fingers between the strap and your chin.
+Wearing a correctly fitted helmet helps provide protection in the event of an accident or fall.
+Your helmet should sit level on your head, just above your eyebrows.
+The side straps should sit flat against the sides of your face to form a V shape and fasten securely beneath your chin, with space for two fingers between the strap and your chin.
 When you shake your head from side to side your helmet should stay in place.

 Wear bright, warm and waterproof clothing